The Bankrate promise

 Step 6: Send any premium refunds to your new escrow account

-You may receive a premium refund, depending on at what point in the policy cycle you cancel.
+You may receive a prorated premium refund from your prior insurer if you switched companies midterm.
 If you switch companies at your renewal period, you won’t get a refund, as all of your annual premium has been used.
-However, if you switch companies midterm, you’ll likely get a pro-rated premium refund from your prior policy.

 Generally, you should contact your mortgage company to find out how to send this money back to your escrow account.
 While you could keep it, doing so could mean that your escrow will have a shortage and you’ll have to pay higher monthly mortgage payments to rebuild your escrow amount.